simaomansur/beat-layer/README.md

 - added ability to comment on the beats detials page
 - did some overall testing and everything seems to be working fine (so far)

-notes:
+## notes:
 - wanted to change the Beat model to add genres but didnt want to have to delete the database and start over
 - this is something we should probably do in the future and work on together to figure out what we need to do

+# Simao - 12/1/23
+- added likes to beats
+    - user can only like a beat once
+- changed some layouts and added some styling
+- made pages scrollable
+- footer is now at the bottom of the page
+- header is now fixed at the top of the page
+- signup page style fix
+- create new beat page style fix
+- beats page style fix
+    - still could use some work
 ====================================================================================================================================

 # beat-layer